LEARN ABOUT FULL CIRCLE

 The name "Full Circle Psychology" reflects my commitment to comprehensive care.

-Rather than fragmenting people's experiences into isolated symptoms, I believe in addressing the complete picture, honouring your whole journey, including its social and cultural dimensions.
+Rather than fragmenting people's experiences into isolated symptoms or labels, I believe in addressing the complete picture, honouring your whole journey, including its social and cultural dimensions.

 Formal Qualifications:

-I am registered with the New Zealand Psychologist’s Board.
+I am registered as a Psychologwith the New Zealand Psychologist’s Board.

 Postgraduate Diploma in Psychological Practice (Massey University)